 The touch of tamarind really lifts the creaminess of this curry and roasting the cauliflower first gives it a nice toasty nuttiness.
 You can add extra toasted nuts as a garnish: unsalted cashews are good, tossed in a little hot oil until golden.

-If you’d prefer to make the curry with fish, just marinate 800g-1kg of any firm fish, cut into pieces, and/or raw, shelled prawns in the juice of half a lime with a pinch of turmeric and another of salt for 30 minutes, then drain and add to the cooked sauce, simmering very gently until the fish turns opaque and the prawns pink – a matter of minutes.
+Vegans can omit the butter and add a little more oil.
+And for those who’d prefer to make the curry with fish, just marinate 800g-1kg of any firm fish, cut into pieces, and/or raw, shelled prawns in the juice of half a lime with a pinch of turmeric and another of salt for 30 minutes, then drain and add to the cooked sauce, simmering very gently until the fish turns opaque and the prawns pink – a matter of minutes.
 Serve immediately.

 You can make the sauce ahead of time and keep it in the fridge for up to 24 hours before adding the main ingredients just before you eat.